jordenc/com.lg.hombot/README.md

 If you don't do this, you cannot control the vacuum cleaner with Homey using this app.

+**Want to show your appreciation for this app?
+A donation is possible via http://www.d2c.nl **

 You need to have the (local) IP-address of your receiver to add the device to Homey (There is no discovery (yet)).

 The following cards will be enabled in the flow: